 This course is suitable to anyone interested in the foundational concepts of quantitative risk analysis in health.
 Although the course content and exercises focus on animal health and food safety, the course material is applicable to risk analysis problems of all types.
 For example, the course content covering the use of diagnostic tests to establish disease freedom and understand individual risks is directly applicable to modeling COVID-19 testing and surveillance strategies in occupational settings.

-- Module I: 8 hours over one week, with only asynchronous lectures to allow students to learn at their own pace using the course’s online resources and access to one-on-one office hours.
+- Module I: Taught over one week period, with only asynchronous lectures to allow students to learn at their own pace using the course’s online resources and access to one-on-one office hours.

-- Module II:16 hours over a two-week period, with seven live lectures lasting one hour, and over 40 asynchronous lectures 5-15 minutes in length.
+- Module II: Taught over a two-week period, with seven live lectures lasting one hour, and over 40 asynchronous lectures 5-15 minutes in length.

-- Grading requirements: Attendance at live lectures and review of all core course materials
+- Requirements to receive a certificate of completion: Attendance at live lectures (or viewing of live lectures recordings) and review of all core course materials

 - Software required: